Have a Question?

 Kevin Manning, Ph.D., brought new energy to Villa Julie's educational mission in 2000 when he began his tenure as the College's fourth President.

-Kevin J. Manning, Ph.D., assumes his role as Villa Julie's fourth president.
+Kevin J. Manning, Ph.D., assumes his role as Villa Julie's fifth president.

 The Academic Link, the College's unique academic assistance center, reopens after undergoing extensive renovations, including the addition of quiet rooms for students to take tests, space for student tutors, and an expanded computer area.